Love Travel, But Hate Airline Miles? Try AmEx's Blue Sky Preferred

 Most purchases then earn one point per dollar spent, while transactions at U.S. restaurants, hotels, and car rentals earn two points per dollar spent.
 Once 7,500 points are accumulated, cardholders can redeem the points for a $100 statement credit towards travel expenses such as airfare, hotel rooms, and rental cars.

 Blue Sky Preferred offers more than just rewards for spending; it also provides a broad slate of benefits such as:

-- This card offers a respectable 1.33% return on most spending, and a very competitive 2.66% return on restaurant, hotel, and rental car spending.
+Respectable rewards program.
+This card offers a respectable 1x points on most spending and a very competitive 2x points on US restaurant, hotel, and rental car spending.

-- In addition, the $100 annual airline fee credit takes a bite out of the myriad of airline fees while nicely offsetting this card's moderate $75 annual fee.
+$100 annual airline fee credit.
+In addition, the $100 annual airline fee credit takes a bite out of the myriad of airline fees while nicely offsetting this card's $75 annual fee.
 And finally, the purchase protection and travel insurance policies are a welcome addition to this feature filled card.

 Who This Card Is Best For

 This is the ideal card for domestic travelers who have had enough of frequent flier miles that are hard to redeem.
 And although other similar cards may offer more valuable rewards for most purchases, the airline fee credit and other benefits may make this card a winner for those who plan on utilizing them.
 By offering competitive rewards and valuable benefits, American Express's Blue Sky Preferred may be some people's easiest path to travel rewards.

 Terms and restrictions apply.